Netflix/metaflow-ui/docs/plugin-system.md

 ## Plugin slots

-There is three implemented plugin slots. run-header, task-details and headless.
+There is three implemented plugin slots. run-header, run-tab, task-details.
 Wanted slot must be given as parameter to plugin API register message

 ### run-header